TRIGGERONE/TRIGGERONE.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Haotian Lu is a Ph.D. student in Department of ECE, Universcity of California at Riverside.
-His research interests include Design Automation, Computer-aided Design, currently focusing on Machine Learning-enabled VLSI Reliability Analysis.
+His research interests include Design Automation, Computer-aided Design.
+He is currently focusing on Machine Learning-enabled VLSI Reliability Analysis.

 Background
 ==========